 Biography of Aubrey Plaza

 Aubrey Plaza is an American actress, director, screenwriter, and producer.
-She rose to prominence with her role as the cynical April Ludgate in the comedy series "Parks and Recreation," for which she received her first Emmy nomination.In 2023, Plaza was nominated for a Golden Globe Award for Best Supporting Actress in a Drama Series for "White Lotus" (Harper Spiller), but lost to Jennifer Coolidge from the same series.
-However, she became a recipient of the Screen Actors Guild Award as a part of the best ensemble cast for the same movie.
+She shot to fame playing the deadpan April Ludgate in the hit comedy series "Parks and Recreation," earning her first Emmy nomination.In 2023, Plaza was nominated for a Golden Globe Award for Best Supporting Actress in a Drama Series for "White Lotus" (Harper Spiller), but lost to Jennifer Coolidge from the same series.
+She did win a Screen Actors Guild Award as part of the show's ensemble cast.

 Childhood, Youth, and Family

 Aubrey was born in the summer of 1984 to Bernadette and David Plaza in the city of Wilmington, located in the northeastern United States.
-Her mother is a lawyer with mixed Anglo-Irish roots, and her father is a Puerto Rican and Senior Vice President of Capital Management at Plaza Thompson Group.Aubrey's name was given by her mother, who was a fan of the band Bread and their song "Aubrey."
-Later, two younger sisters - Renee and Natalie - were born to the family.
-The actress later used some of their personality traits in her work while portraying her characters in movies.
+Her mother is a lawyer of mixed Anglo-Irish heritage, while her father is Puerto Rican and serves as Senior Vice President of Capital Management at Plaza Thompson Group.Aubrey's name was given by her mother, who was a fan of the band Bread and their song "Aubrey."
+The family later welcomed two younger sisters, Renee and Natalie.
+Aubrey would later draw on her sisters' personality traits when developing her movie characters.

 From an early age, Aubrey began participating in productions of the Wilmington Drama League and became close with one of the directors, Katie Butlerbo.
 Aubrey also used her talents at the Catholic Ursuline Academy, where her parents sent her to school.
-She turned out to be not as shy as her mother thought and had a unique sense of humor.
-She delivered jokes with a straight face and organized various pranks to the delight of her fellow schoolgirls.
-Upon graduating, Plaza couldn't resist and organized a mock sword fight at her prom.
+She proved to be far less shy than her mother believed, displaying a uniquely deadpan sense of humor.
+She delivered jokes with perfect deadpan timing and orchestrated elaborate pranks that delighted her classmates.
+At graduation, Plaza couldn't help herself - she staged a mock sword fight right at prom.

 It was a complete shock because no one in my family had ever had a stroke.
 I had expressive aphasia, which meant I understood what was happening, but couldn't speak or write by hand.
 But at least I could walk...
 Luckily, I was so young that my brain healed very quickly.
 The doctors said I was really lucky in that sense.